sensu/sensu-docs/content/sensu-go/6.7/operations/monitor-sensu/monitor-sensu-with-sensu.md

 For more information, read [Get started with commercial features](../../../commercial/).
 {{% /notice %}}

-Larger Sensu deployments may use [PostgreSQL as an alternative datastore][4] to process larger numbers of events.
 If you're using PostgreSQL for event storage, we recommend monitoring your PostgreSQL event store's health.

 The connection to PostgreSQL is exposed on Sensu's `/health` endpoint, which provides information about the event store's health.